 Never allow bat flowers to dry out for an extended period, but choose a growing location with efficient drainage.

-Feed the bat flower with a balanced liquid fertilizer at 1/3 strength every two weeks during the growing season or use a slow-release fertilizer.
+Feed the bat flower with a balanced liquid fertilizer at 1/3 strength every two weeks during the growing season, or use a slow-release fertilizer.

-Good Drainage Soil & Transplanting
+Good Drainage Soil and Transplanting